ozgurhepsag/Basic-z-OS-Utilities-and-Practices/zOS UNIX File System and zFS Operations/readme.md

 ## Grow a zFS

-If your zFS file system becomes full or you just want more space on your file system, you (as an administrator) can use **zfsadm grow** shell command.
+If your zFS file system becomes full or you just want more space on your file system, you (as an administrator) can use **zfsadm grow** shell command (zFA can zFS dynamically grow, but I don't want to mention about it here).
 To do it, there must be space available on the volume to extend the aggregate’s VSAM linear data set.
 Also, the size that is specified on the zfsadm grow command must be larger than the current size of the aggregate.

 In our case I wanted to grow OZGUR.FIRST.ZFS.
 First, I checked the current size of the zFS and then I enter the zfsadm grow command with larger than the current size.

 		zfsadm grow OZGUR.FIRST.ZFS -size 721

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities-and-Practices/blob/main/zOS%20UNIX%20File%20System%20and%20zFS%20Operations/ss/zfsadm-grow.png)

+Note: The issuer must be logged in as a root user (UID=0) or have READ authority to the SUPERUSER.FILESYS.PFSCTL resource in the UNIXPRIV class.

 ## References